 An easy-to-grow shrub, this variety performs best in well draining soils with medium moisture.
 The plant likes full sun or partial shade and should be watered weekly, or when the top two inches of soil are dry.
 Prune the shrub once it has flowered to promote continuous growth.

 - Zones 7 to 11

 - Reaches 4 x 6 feet when mature

 Blushing Bride Rose of Sharon

-Drought tolerant, the Sasanqua Camellia is ideal for dry climates.
+Drought tolerant and visually stunning, this shrub is ideal for dry climates.
 It comes in single and multi-color varieties that can add hues of pink, red, and white and white to your yard.
-Plus, this shrub "retains its foliage throughout the year," Poole says, "making it the perfect option for placement in prominent areas of your landscape, like the front yard.
+Plus, it retains its foliage throughout the year, which—according to Poole—makes it the perfect option for placement in prominent areas of your landscape, like the front yard.

 Wine and Roses Weigela

 With showy rose-pink flowers in late spring and dark purple foliage in the summer, this flowering shrub will give your home multi-seasonal interest.
 "It's great in shrub borders surrounding the front and back of the house, or as a specimen plant," Poole says.

 Plant this shrub in an area that receives full sun and has well-draining soil for optimal success.
 It should be watered about once per week and pruned immediately after flowering.
 Fertilize in early spring with a slow release fertilizer that's made for trees and shrubs.